 Because of the obstacles they faced, Rådasand often chose not to even attempt these measurements, instead waiting for an annual drone survey from a third party to supply them with a single, contextless snapshot of their site that day.
 During those long stretches between surveys, Rådasand’s team resorted to guesswork.

 “We just went out to the quarry, looked around, and estimated how much material there was.
 Then we’d plan where to extract next, based on this very dubious data,” says Thim.

 In addition, mine planning was difficult without accurate, actionable visualizations of the quarry.
 Instead, Thim had to resort to 2D surveys that only depicted contour lines.
 This made everything from pit planning to developing haul roads a less-than-exact science that caused project delays.

-Solution: Using drones to survey faster and generate 3D site models
+Using drones to survey faster and manage inventory

 Tired of waiting for their annual drone survey for truly accurate measurements and site-wide visualizations.
 Thim convinced management to get their own drone that they could fly any time they wanted, and to start processing their data into interactive, measurable site models with Propeller.

 Peab’s long-standing relationship with SITECH Sweden made the journey to drones not only attainable, but an effortless addition to their existing workflows.
 According to Kristoffer Gustafson, Business Area Manager at SITECH, “Peab’s aggregates division was an early adopter of drone surveys and they used products that are easily scaled to grow their pilot team from just a few pilots to ~70 pilots in the first three years.”

 Now, instead of spending all day walking across stockpiles to capture potentially shoddy measurements, he’s standing by and flying above them in a fraction of the time and getting accurate volumes every time he surveys.